 Today’s Giveaway …

-~ Two combination sets of New York Times bestselling author Stephanie O’Dea’s most recent books More Make It Fast, Cook It Slow and Totally Together Journal: Shortcuts to an Organized Life—I’ve written about Stephanie’s books several times before.
+UPDATE: This giveaway is now closed.
+Weekly winners in the Home for the Holidays event will be announced in a few days.
+Full disclosure: These copies for my review and giveaway prizes were provided free of charge by the author and/or publisher.
+However, opinions expressed here on gfe are strictly my own. ~ Two combination sets of New York Times bestselling author Stephanie O’Dea’s most recent books More Make It Fast, Cook It Slow and Totally Together Journal: Shortcuts to an Organized Life—I’ve written about Stephanie’s books several times before.
 You can read my posts on each of these books here and here, respectively.
 In fact, I’ve waxed poetic about Stephanie, her blogs (A Year of Slow Cooking and Totally Together Journal), and her books (the ones above and her original bestseller, Make It Fast, Cook It Slow) numerous times.
 She makes our lives easier and better with slow cooker recipes that never fail and no-nonsense ways to have a simpler, unharried, organized life.
 In short, Stephanie rules … in a gazillion ways.
 To be able to give away two of these combo sets is a real treat … for me and for you!

 2 sets (2 winners)